 As the parents were telling us about the impact the Eat This Book challenge had on their families, other churches started asking us to help them host this challenge in their congregations.
 To which we said, Yes!
-Totally unexpectedly, the challenge that we designed for families in a small Pennsylvania town ended up in other churches, not only in the US, but also in Japan and the UK.
+Totally unexpectedly, the challenge that we designed for families in a small Pennsylvania town ended up in other churches, not only in the US, but also in Japan, Australia, Jamaica, New Zealand and the UK.

 This gave us a bold idea—to launch a nationwide Eat This Book campaign where we would equip other churches with all the resources we've created and the experience we've gained, and together capture the hearts of children and families with the love for God's Holy Word.

 With the 2019 Eat This Book campaign we want to fight the apathy and disinterest towards the Bible that is prominent in so many families.
 We want to invite parents and the children on a 5-month long expedition that will move them from a have to attitude towards the Bible to a get to attitude, where they will start seeing the Bible as a pathway to true intimacy with God.
 We also want to make sure that this journey is a fun one.